rusic1994/rusic1994/README.md

 ### Hi there 👋,
   My name is  Stefan Rusic
 - 👀 I’m interested in Front-End Development
-- 🌱 I’m currently learning HTML, CSS, JavaScript
+- 🌱 I’m currently learning JavaScript and React.
 - 📫 How to reach me: stefanrusic32@gmail.com

 #### Skills and Experience